11 Best Campgrounds in Christina Lake, BC

 8. Camp Beverly Hills Resort

-Just because it's called Beverly Hills, don't think this resort has palm trees, although it can be sultry during the dog days of summer.
+Just because it's called Camp Beverly Hills Resort, don't think this resort has palm trees, although it can be sultry during the dog days of summer.
 There was a "Bev Hill" in the 30-year history of this campground, and that's where the name came from.

 Located one block from Christina Lake and the public beach, this campground is relaxed and social, a place where one of the owners greets everyone by name.
 "Relax" says one of the signs at the office.
-Another one reads: "Enter as strangers, leave as friends."
+Another one reads: "Enter as strangers, leave as friends" — the campground's motto.

-Many of the sites are occupied by permanent annual residents, leaving five spots available every night.
 You can sleep under the stars, pitch a tent, or park your motorhome if it fits.
 The maximum length is 12 meters, which is described as "pushing it."
 The property is mostly grassy with large perimeter trees for shade.
+An RV rental is available, and there are also motel rooms and cottages for guests who want to sleep indoors.

 There's a yard for volleyball and basketball, movie nights, and at any given moment, there's always the possibility that a water fight could break out.
 In the summer, when it gets so hot that you want to run through every sprinkler you see, a water fight is just another perk.